• Skip to primary navigation

 Published: February 7, 2022 by Andrea · This post may contain affiliate links.
 Please read the disclosures and disclaimers page for details.

-Jump to Recipe
+Jump to Recipe Pin Recipe

 Beef stew

-This winter why not tuck into this delicious beef stew with added vegetables.
-The beef is cooked until it is soft and tender and can be served with some rice for a hearty dinner.
-The beef stew is full of flavour with some spice which comes from the scotch bonnet.
-Not many beef stew recipes use scotch bonnet but growing up with Jamaican grandparents meant that many dishes I ate growing up contained some spice.
+This beef stew is full of flavour with some spice which comes from the scotch bonnet.
+Not many beef stew recipes use scotch bonnet but growing up with Jamaican grandparents meant that many dishes I ate contained some spice.
 Adding scotch bonnet to my stews is something I’ve always done and it never disappoints.

 This recipe is straightforward, though to get the beef soft involves a long cooking time.
 What’s good about this is you can be getting on with things around the house while it is cooking.